Average Salary Philadelphia: 3 Key Takeaways

 Aspiring Chefs can develop signature dishes in pop-up kitchens or partner with established restaurateurs for a joint venture.

-For those interested in the lodging sector, Philadelphia’s many boutique and chain hotels provide ample on-the-job training that can translate into managerial roles or even entrepreneurship in the long term.
+For those interested in the lodging sector, Philadelphia’s many boutique and chain hotels provide ample on-the-job training.

 Philadelphia’s hospitality and restaurant industry forms a vital pillar of the city’s economy, employing tens of thousands of individuals in a wide range of positions.